gan-orlab/MR_Cancers-PD/README.md

 The MR_Cancer_PD.R is a script containing all the code we utilized in our study for MR.

 All scripts related to MR are intended for Rstudio.
-Script related to LDSR is intended for python.
+Script related to LDSC is intended for python.
 Table formating was performed either in R or in Linux.